redpanda-data/connect/website/docs/components/processors/awk.md

 Attempts to find a JSON value in the input message payload by a [dot separated path](/docs/configuration/field_paths) and returns it as a string.
-This function is always available even when the `json` codec is not used.

 ### `json_set`